parulnith/blog/_posts/2021-05-27-Interpretable or Accurate? Why Not Both?.md

 ## Explainable Boosting Machine (EBMs)

-[EBMs](https://dl.acm.org/doi/10.1145/2339530.2339556) are Glassbox models designed to have accuracy comparable to state-of-the-art machine learning methods without compromising accuracy and explainability*.*
+[EBMs](https://dl.acm.org/doi/10.1145/2339530.2339556) are Glassbox models designed to have accuracy comparable to state-of-the-art machine learning methods without compromising accuracy and explainability

 EBM is a type of [generalized additive mode](https://projecteuclid.org/journals/statistical-science/volume-1/issue-3/Generalized-Additive-Models/10.1214/ss/1177013604.full)l or GAM for short.
 Linear models assume a linear relationship between the response and predictors.
 Thus, they are unable to capture the non-linearities in the data.